openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-pytorch.rst

    An important consequence of flattening is that only ``tuple`` and ``dict`` with a fixed number of elements and key values are supported.
 The structure of such inputs should be fully described in the ``example_input`` parameter of ``convert_model``.
 The flattening on outputs should be reproduced with the given ``example_input`` and cannot be changed once the conversion is done.

-Check out more examples of model conversion with non-tensor data types in the following ../../learn-openvino/interactive-tutorials-python:
+Check out more examples of model conversion with non-tensor data types in the following tutorials:

-* `Video Subtitle Generation using Whisper and OpenVINO™ <notebooks/227-whisper-subtitles-generation-with-output.html>`__
+* `Video Subtitle Generation using Whisper and OpenVINO™ <https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/227-whisper-subtitles-generation>`__
-* `Visual Question Answering and Image Captioning using BLIP and OpenVINO <notebooks/233-blip-visual-language-processing-with-output.html>`__
+* `Visual Question Answering and Image Captioning using BLIP and OpenVINO <https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/233-blip-visual-language-processing>`__

 Exporting a PyTorch Model to ONNX Format